troncore/tron-factory/README.md

 ## Introduction

-[one-click-deployment](http://39.106.174.213/wubin1/one-click-deployment) is a one-click chaining solution that helps you quickly build a more stable and secure production-level blockchain environment, reducing the challenges of blockchain deployment, operations, management, application development, etc. You are more focused on core business innovation and fast business.
+[TRON FACTORY](http://39.106.174.213/kangjiancheng/tron-factory) is a one-click chaining solution that helps you quickly build a more stable and secure production-level blockchain environment, reducing the challenges of blockchain deployment, operations, management, application development, etc. You are more focused on core business innovation and fast business.

 ## Preparation